Mahakaal (1994 film): Box office

 Mahakaal was a moderate commercial success especially in small cities,towns and villages but not in Big cities.
 Its lackluster box office performance has been attributed to an oversaturation of horror films in the Indian market by the end of the 1980s, as well as to the economic and social reforms that had expanded the number of television channels available in India, allowing viewers the ability to watch such films as the American original, A Nightmare on Elm Street at home.

 Critical response

 In 1997, British author Pete Tombs wrote that Mahakaal "was well made, very atmospheric and took few liberties with the original story."
+The film would also end up getting an official comic adaptation in 2025 from indie publisher Blood Scream Comics.